RU09342/lab-3-interrupts-and-timers-glasss6/Button Based Delay/README.md

 Example:
 initializeTimer(20); // Initialize a timer for 20Hz

+### setSpeed(int speed)
+This function will set the speed of the blinking LED.
+Parameters are an intger 1-10.
+* int speed = integer for speed to set corresponding to SPEED_X define

+Example:
+setSpeed(5); // Sets the blinking LED speed to SPEED_5

 ### Extra Work
 ## Reset Button
 Press Button 2 to reset the timer to the initial 10Hz.